whutddk/YJ432-PL-PS/PS_repository/README.md

 --------------
 * connect your download board to your target board
 * launch openocd,if the perious work is correct, openocd will listen loaclhost:3333

-* copy **.bin** file which contain your fireware to download into an acceptable place of openocd
+* copy **.bin** file which contain your fireware to download into an reachable place of openocd
 * launch gnu and connect to openocd (loaclhost:3333)
 * type monitor program **[program].bin** can download the program into PS
 * the debug way of please refer the User [Manual of GUN (arm)](https://developer.arm.com/open-source/gnu-toolchain/gnu-rm)